 - Sixteen academic units, distributed as follows:

-- A cumulative C average in the academic core, as computed by the university, at all institutions attended, high school and college.
+- A cumulative C average in the academic core, as computed by the university, at all institutions attended, including both high school and college.

 - Students taking dual enrollment courses must present a minimum 2.0 GPA at every institution attended.